 Summary

-CatchHealthPlan.com is a US-based digital health education platform covering health insurance guidance, healthcare technology, and wellness content.
-It does not sell insurance or act as a licensed broker — it simplifies complex health topics into beginner-friendly blogs and guides.
-It is particularly useful for freelancers, gig workers, young adults navigating their first health plan, and anyone confused by insurance terminology.
-It should be used as a starting point for research, not as a substitute for advice from a licensed insurance advisor or official government marketplaces like HealthCare.gov.
+CatchHealthPlan.com is a digital health education platform based in United States, providing health insurance guidance, healthcare technologies and wellness content.
+It does not sell insurance or operate as a licensed broker it translates complex health topics into beginner blogs & guides.
+Users include: freelancers, gig workers, those entering their first health plan, and those baffled by insurance jargon.
+Use CatchHealthPlan.com as a point of entry for further research, not in place of a licensed insurance advisor or official government marketplace (ie HealthCare.gov).

 Table of Contents